Possible

 Discussion

-EBI-46 is solvent extractable from EB548 material and although
+EBI-46 is solvent extractable from EB548 material and

-structure.
-Properties relevant to its potential use as a
+to the purified structure.
+Properties relevant to its

-pharmaceutical have so far been favourable: availability,
+potential use as a pharmaceutical have so far been

-purity, stability and solubility in delivery vehicle.
+favourable: availability, purity, stability and solubility

-The cell growth inhibition profile revealed EBI-46 to be a PKC
+The cell growth inhibition profile revealed EBI-46 to be a

-killing (high local dose) and elimination of peripheral tumour
+combination of direct killing (high local dose) and

-cells by the host's innate immune response as evidenced by the
+immune response as evidenced by the early inflammatory

-early inflammatory reaction at the site of application.
+reaction at the site of application.

 Intralesional injection required less drug than topical